woodruffw/yossarian-bot/COMMANDS.md

 * `!xkcd [search]` - Get a random XKCD comic, or one related to a query.
 * `!isitup <site>` - Check whether or not a given site is currently online.
 * `!intro <intro>` - Set an custom intro for your nick.
 Prefixing this command with `rm` removes the intro.
+* `!quote [nick]` - Retrieve a completely random quote, or a random quote from the given nick.

 ### `!botinfo` keys